tylerrchia/ucla-football-strength-pipeline/README.md

 - Commits updates automatically
 - Data is stored in a separate private repository

+## Automated R Shiny App Deployment
+- Redeploys app every time one of the scripts is updated

 ### Environment Reproducibility
 - R version is pinned via GitHub Actions
 - Exact package versions are locked using `renv`